Food Allergen Testing Market Size and Share

 • 4.2.3 Expansion of global processed-food trade

-• 4.2.4 Harmonised reference-dose rules lowering LOQs
+• 4.2.4 Harmonized reference-dose rules lowering LOQs

-• 4.2.5 Consumer demand for clean-Label and allergen-free foods
+• 4.2.5 Consumer demand for clean-label and allergen-free foods

 • 4.2.6 Accredited labs and audit readiness standardize test protocols